edio/anylogmerge/README.md

 anylogmerge is written in Go, so you need one to build the tool.
 I'll provide some building script to simplify building for those, who are not familiar with Go.

+For now, only brief building instructions.

+1. git clone project to local directory
+2. cd to directory where you have cloned the project
+3. build

+    $ export GOPATH=`pwd`
+    $ go install logmerge
+    $ go build src/anylogmerge.go

 # Why Go

 Because I'm trying to learn Go.

+# License

+GPLv3